-Time Description Materials 2 hours Students will design their own controlled experiment to understand and study what factors affect decomposition 2 two-litre bottles potting soil soil from outside carrot and apple peels (not citrus) packing tape
+Time Description Materials 2 hours Students will design their own controlled experiment to understand and study what factors affect decomposition 2 two-litre bottles (2 or 3 per group) potting soil soil from outside carrot and apple peels (not citrus) packing tape

-- 1. As a group, guide the class into coming up with a definition for 'decompose'.
+- 1. As a group, guide the class into coming up with a definition for 'decompose.'
 Discuss what causes things to decompose (see Appendix A for help).

 - 2. Ask students to guess how long it would take each of the following items to decompose in a landfill site.
 After each guess, reveal the estimate written below.

 - Banana peel, 2 10 days

 - Cotton rags, 1 5 months

 - Sugarcane Pulp Products, 30 60 days

 - Paper, 2 5 months

 - Rope, 3 14 months

 - Orange peels, 6 months

 - Wool socks, 1 5 years

 - Cigarette filters, 1 12 years

 - Tetra packs (plastic composite milk cartons), 5 years

 - Plastic bags, 10 20 years

 - Leather shoes, 25 40 years

 - Nylon fabric, 30 40 years

 - Plastic six-pack holder rings, 450 years

 - Diapers and sanitary napkins, 500 800 years

 - Tin cans, 50 100 years

 - Aluminum cans, 80 100 years

 - Plastic Bottles, 450 years

 - Styrofoam cup, 500 years

-- 3. Review basic parameters of science experiment design, like asking testable questions.

-- 4. Tell students that they will be building basic composters out of the materials listed above.
+- 3. Review basic parameters of science experiment design (like controlling variables, etc.) - 4.
+Tell students that they will be building basic composters out of the materials listed below.
 In groups, ask students to create an experiment in which they can find out: "What conditions make a compost bin most efficient?"

-If your students need more direction, before the class, check out these resources on 'pop bottle composters': Experiment with Composting and Learn About Food Waste and Pop Bottle Composter
+(If your students need more direction, before the class, research 'pop bottle composter' to find many design samples to share with your students).

-Tell students that one of the variables that must be kept constant is the size, shape, or type of material that they will try to decompose.
-All the other factors must remain the same in order to conduct a proper test.
-Be sure to address the difference between dependent and independent variables.
+Tell students that one of the variables that must be kept constant is the size, shape, and type of material they will try to decompose.